real-gain/real-gain-reference/README.md

 # Roles

-*REAL GAIN Agent Providers* offer their Agentic AI Tools providing access to data and business logic via MCP servers.
+**REAL GAIN Agent Providers** offer their Agentic AI Tools providing access to data and business logic via MCP servers.
+To become a REAL GAIN Agent provider read more [here](https://www.the-real-insight.com) and apply [here](https://www.the-real-insight.com).

 *REAL GAIN Solution Providers* add those tools flexibly to their solutions.
+To offer solutions through REAL GAIN, sign-up [here](https://www.the-real-insight.com).

 *The Real Insight GmbH* serves as a *REAL Gain Platform Providers* offering a vast set of tools themselves and providing a chatbot with orchestration of the selected tools to all solution providers.